 When it comes to the 99th Precinct, consistently exhibiting how well they know each other is what has often revealed just how strong their loyalties are.
 They have cared with utmost sincerity, to know one another deeply.
 It was never just about a job, it was about the family they found along the way.

 And what has always been an exceptional paradigm of this is the series’ 99th episode, “99” where each of the squad’s strongest qualities are on full display when it comes down to getting Holt to his commissioner’s interview.
 It’s the episode where the squad learns the colossal risk Holt has taken by taking a bribe in order to free Rosa and Jake from prison.
 It’s the episode Rosa first comes to Charles.
 It’s the episode where Jake’s Die Hard dreams come true.

-While throughout the series we are shown that Holt is a man who abides by the rules because he knows the weight of what he could lose, his decision to take this risk instead of letting Amy doing it is what ultimately reveals that he views the squad as more than just a team too.
+While throughout the series we are shown that Holt is a man who abides by the rules because he knows the weight of what he could lose, his decision to take this risk instead of letting Amy do it is what ultimately reveals that he views the squad as more than just a team too.

 They are worth taking risks for and they are worth jeopardizing everything he has worked for because where once he wasn’t part of the team he worked with, through the 99th Precinct, he knows he is part of a family.
 He is, in every way, the fatherly figure they have at some point needed, and the one who’s taught them so much of what they know.

 Raymond Holt was, and always would be—the heart of the team, the reason they became one, and the reason they kept trying to better themselves.